 11. Use the reusable beeswax wraps in your daily routine in order to reduce plastic.

 Use the wrap by moulding it around food products, containers or bowls.
-This is done by heating the beeswax wrap with one’s hands and then shaping it around the item.
+Place the wrap around the object and heat it up with the palms of your hands.
+In this way, the beeswax wrap takes the same shape as the item.
 The warmth of one’s hands melts the beeswax, softening the wrap enough to create a seal around containers and food products.

 To wash the beeswax wraps, rinse the wrap with cool or lukewarm water and eco-friendly dish soap.
 You can use a cloth or sponge to wipe them down, then rinse off.